Girl House: Plot

-In Rehobeth, Alabama, 1988, two little girls trick an overweight child they have nicknamed "Loverboy" into dropping his pants and preparing for a kiss, only to tease and humiliate him.
-When one of the girls rides home alone afterwards, Loverboy knocks her from her bicycle and throws her off a bridge, making the girl's death look like an accident.
+In Rehobeth, Alabama, 1988, two girls trick an overweight boy, whom they nickname Loverboy, into dropping his pants and preparing for a kiss, only to tease and humiliate him.
+When one of the girls rides home alone later, Loverboy knocks her from her bicycle, then throws both her and the bicycle off a bridge.

-In the present day, struggling to pay her way through school following the death of her father, college coed Kylie Atkins is recruited by entrepreneur Gary Preston to join his online pornography venture Girl House.
-Girl House allows its users to watch the ladies living inside the house 24/7 via 50 camera feeds.
-The girls perform stripteases and regular daily activities with the option of performing sexual acts on camera for additional money.
-Gary assures Kylie that Girl House's technology cannot be hacked and that the house's secret location is untraceable.
-He brings Kylie to the house and introduces her to Steve, who shares security guard duties with Big Mike.
-Kylie also meets fellow Girl House residents Kat, Devon, Janet, Heather, and Mia.
+In the present day, Kylie Atkins, a college student struggling to pay tuition, is recruited by entrepreneur Gary Preston into Girl House, his online pornography venture.
+Registered customers can watch the girls living inside the titular house through 24/7 camera feeds.
+The girls perform regular daily activities, with occasional stripteases or sexual acts for additional money.
+Gary assures Kylie that the house's actual location is untraceable.
+Kylie is introduced to security guards Steve and Big Mike, as well as fellow Girl House residents Kat, Devon, Janet, Heather, and Mia.

-Kylie performs her first striptease online and captures the attention of Loverboy, who watches from his basement in Atlanta and is known as a Girl House regular.
-Also watching are Alex and his college roommate Ben Stanley, who recognizes Kylie as the girl he has had a crush on since kindergarten.
-Having been banned for her heroin addiction, former Girl House performer Anna sneaks back into the house and convinces Gary to give her another try.
-Ben and Kylie begin a relationship.
-Kylie has a private chat session with Loverboy.
-He hacks into the computer system and surprises Kylie by sending her a picture of his face.
+Kylie's first striptease captures the attention of Loverboy, a Girl House regular.
+Also watching are Alex and his college roommate Ben Stanley, who recognizes Kylie as his kindergarten crush.
+Former Girl House participant Anna, banned for her heroin addiction, returns to the house and begs Gary for another chance.
+Kylie has a private chat session with Loverboy, who surprises her with a picture of his face.
 Anna later finds the picture while snooping on Kylie's laptop.
-Later, Ben admits to Kylie that he knows about her involvement with Girl House.
-However, they talk through the issue and continue their relationship.
+Ben pursues Kylie and they begin a relationship, which continues after he admits to knowing her involvement with Girl House.